konykon/django-app/README.md

 A Django web application that allows managing telecom service consumptions.

 The user can import csv files of products and product categories.
+Sample csv files are included in the repository.
 Consumptions are available as a list filtered by the product categories and new ones can be created, edited or deleted.

 The Consumptions resource is also accessible through a REST API endpoint.